 How is W.M.
 Jordan using BIM?

 W.M.
 Jordan Company was the construction manager for the Embassy Suites Hotel, located on the Wilmington Riverwalk lining the Cape Fear River.
-Chad Wallace, W.M.
-Jordan’s project engineer and BIM expert, explains how the technology was used on this particular project.
+W.M.
+Jordan’s project engineer and BIM expert explains how the technology was used on this particular project.

 Knowing the vast number of changes made during the design process, W.M.
 Jordan and its subcontractors elected to take the 3-D architectural model and the 2-D mechanical, electrical, plumbing and fire protection drawings and model all of these in the BIM environment.

-“Collaboration between the subcontractors and the designers was key in getting information turned around fast to be able to keep up with the construction schedule,” Wallace explains.
+“Collaboration between the subcontractors and the designers was key in getting information turned around fast to be able to keep up with the construction schedule,” he explains.

 Based on the contract documents, W. M. Jordan Company’s staff coordinates system details such as duct work, insulation and valves.
-According to Wallace, having shop drawings that provide elevations and dimensions for every piece of pipe in the building takes the guesswork out of installation and allows for accurate prefabrication of duct and pipework.
+Having shop drawings that provide elevations and dimensions for every piece of pipe in the building takes the guesswork out of installation and allows for accurate prefabrication of duct and pipework.

 The fully coordinated model is imported to the field supervision and trade foremen’s electronic tablets.
 This allows foremen to better visualize the 2-D shop drawings, and can provide various installation dimensions.
 The models shown on the electronic tablets give installers a better idea of systems yet to be installed, preventing rework should the need for changes arise.